Best Price Promise

 1. Can I bring my bike on the Dresden to Berlin train?

-Yes, you can take your bicycle on the train from Dresden to Berlin.
-Make sure to reserve your bicycle ticket and parking spot in advance to ensure a smooth journey.
+Yes, you can bring your bicycle on the train from Dresden to Berlin.
+Be sure to book your bicycle ticket and parking space ahead of time to guarantee a hassle-free trip.

 Key Points:

-2. What amenities are available on the ICE train from Dresden to Berlin?
+2. What amenities are available on trains from Dresden to Berlin?

 Good to know